A Well-Read Tart

 Steak Tacos

-I know what you’re thinking: Steak Tacos don’t exactly sound like quintessential Mormon food.
+I know what you’re thinking: Steak Tacos don’t sound like quintessential Mormon food.

 You would be right.
 Clearly, I’ve taken some liberties with my book-inspired recipe for Death in the Covenant.
 Trust me when I say you’re gonna thank me for it.